 I didn’t learn everything on that one project, though.
 And I’m on a mission to enable everyone who wants to increase their home’s efficiency.
-So I’ve been exploring the initiatives, resources, and programs offered by the U.S. Government, and I’m going to share my findings with you.
+So I’ve been exploring the initiatives, resources, and programs offered by the U.S. Government, and I will share my findings with you.

 One thing is for certain: energy efficiency is one of the easiest and most cost-effective ways we, as a nation, can combat climate change.